 About me

 Hey, I’m Yue Chen1 / YC.
-I work at Netic and recently graduated from MIT, where I researched distributed systems, perception, and formal verification while studying math, computer science, and the human brain.
+I build more reliable, capable agents at Netic and recently graduated with a degree in Math & CS/CogSci from MIT, where I researched distributed systems, perception, and formal verification.

 Nowadays, I also enjoy2 breaking, juggling3, and playing the drums.
 I like learning languages4, listening to copious amounts of music, reading, hiking, and traveling.